hasininjato/generator-oapi-sequelize/sequelize2openapi/README.md

 Profile.belongsTo(User);
 ```

-- One-to-many association: let's say you have two models User and Transaction, and one user has many transactions and a
-  transaction is attached to only one user.
-  For this association, you have to annotate your source model (here the User model) with a keyword like this:
+- One-to-many association: let's say you have two models User and Transaction, and one user has many transactions and a transaction is attached to only one user.
+For this association, you have to annotate your source model (here the User model) with the keyword `relations` which will hold the values of the associations:

 ```javascript
 /**